 Intangible assets are recorded at cost, net of accumulated amortization, and consist of application and operating software.
-Amortization is calculated on a straight line basis over the estimated useful life of the software, which is five years.
+Amortization is calculated on a straight-line basis over the estimated useful life of the software, which is five years.

-Impairment of long-lived assets
+Impairment of long lived assets

-Long-lived assets, excluding goodwill, are tested for impairment whenever events or changes in circumstances indicate that their carrying amount may exceed their recoverable amount.
-The recoverable amount of an asset or cash-generating unit ("CGU") is the higher of its fair value less costs to sell and its value in use.
+Long lived assets are tested for impairment whenever events or changes in circumstances indicate that their carrying amount may exceed their recoverable amount.
+The recoverable amount of an asset or cash generating unit ("CGU") is the higher of its fair value less costs to sell and its value in use.
 Value in use is the present value of estimated future cash flows expected to arise from an asset or CGU.
-An impairment loss is the amount, if any, by which the carrying amount of an asset or CGU exceeds its recoverable amount and is charged to income.
-During the current and previous years, no intangible assets or items of property plant and equipment were impaired.
+An impairment loss is the amount, if any, by which the carrying amount of an asset or CGU exceeds its recoverable amount and is recognized in the statement of loss.
+During the current and previous years, no intangible assets or items of property and equipment were impaired.